Islamic History - From 7TH To 19TH Century

 Abdul Malik bin Marwan

-Second Fitna or Second Islamic Civil War started due to appointment of Yazed bin Muawiya.
-After death of Yazed in 683 AD, his son Muawiya bin Yazed was appointed as ruler but he died just six months later.
-After his death, a three-sided conflict started between Abdullah bin Zubayr (RA) (supported by people of Hejaz), Umayyads (led by Marwan bin Al-Hakam and his son Abdul Malik bin Marwan), and Mukhtar Saqafi (supported by many shias).
+The Second Fitna, or Second Islamic Civil War, started due to the appointment of Yazed bin Muawiya.
+After Yazed's death in 683 AD, his son Muawiya bin Yazed became ruler, but he died just six months later.
+After his death, a three-sided conflict started between Abdullah bin Zubayr (RA) (supported by the people of Hejaz), the Umayyads (led by Marwan bin Al-Hakam and his son Abdul Malik bin Marwan), and Mukhtar Saqafi (supported by many Shias).

 The three sides battled each other for control of different regions.
-Mukhtar was killed by Abdullah’s brother Mus’ab bin Zubayr in 687 AD, while after defeating Mus’ab bin Zubair in Iraq, Abdul Malik later martyred Abdullah bin Zubayr in 692 AD after Siege of Makkah.
-After that, Abdul Malik became the sole ruler of Islamic world and restored the Umayyad dynasty.
+Mukhtar was killed by Abdullah’s brother Mus’ab bin Zubayr in 687 AD.
+After defeating Mus’ab bin Zubair in Iraq, Abdul Malik later martyred Abdullah bin Zubayr in 692 AD after the Siege of Makkah.
+After that, Abdul Malik became the sole ruler of the Islamic world and restored the Umayyad dynasty.
 He died in 705 AD.

 Waled bin Abdul Malik